A convertible car seat is a type that comes with several nesting parts, made to be taken out or changed over time.

 In a close second, for those who aren’t concerned about a budget, we picked the Maxi-Cosi Pria 85 Max.
 While expensive, this car seat provides the ultimate comfort for fussy children – even beating out the Graco 4ever.
 It comes with many safety and convenience features that will enhance your and your child’s quality of life.
 However, it’s expensive, and it’s only a two-stage car seat – you will eventually need to buy a booster seat with this model.

 You can’t go wrong with either model.
 Whether you buy the Graco for its versatility or the Maxi-Cosi for its comfort, you will have made a sound investment.
-Both are reliable, feature-filled, and accessible car seats that any child would enjoy.
+Both are reliable, feature-filled, offer many safety features and meet impressive safety standards, and accessible car seats that any child would enjoy.